AlexandraGF/PuzzleGame/README.md

 Enjoy the game!
 ```

+## How to play directly on the internet

+1. Click on the link [Puzzle Game](https://puzzlegamereact.herokuapp.com)
+2. Enjoy!

 ## How to play using command line

 1. On your command line type ``` git clone git@github.com:AlexandraGF/PuzzleGame.git ```